eduuh/eduuh-tech-blog/data/blog/dotnet/persistingwithMongodb.md

 ## Adding Persistence

-If the rest api is restarted, stopped or crashes when we are saving inMemory, all the data we have in the inmemory database is lost.
-We don't want a scenario which will loss our data when we restart the web server.
+If the rest api (_previous implementations_) is restarted, stopped or crashes when we are saving inMemory, all the data we have in the inmemory database is lost.
+We don't want a scenario which will losses our data when we restart the web server.

 There a few persistence options, **Files** , **Databases** ( Relational, No-SQL).
 In this part post, let's use MongoDb database which is a No-Sql database.
 Some of the No-SQL benefits are:

-1. No Need for a schema or SQL
+1. No Need for a schema or SQL (_we need to enforce one_)
 2. Low Latency
 3. High Performance
 4. Highly Scalable

 ## Using Postman

-One you use postman, you will get no result and an error that **ssl verification** failed.This is because .Net 5 uses self-signed certificates.
-You will need to disable ssl verificatio on postman to be able to use the Api.
+One you use postman on insomnia, you will get no result and an error that **ssl verification** failed.This is because .Net 5 uses self-signed certificates.
+You will need to disable ssl verification on postman to be able to use the Api.

 <div className="flex flex-wrap -mx-2 overflow-hidden xl:-mx-2">
   <div className="my-1 px-2 w-full overflow-hidden xl:my-1 xl:px-2 xl:w-1/2">